 This Mini Spinach and Cheese Pizza Roll recipe is packed with nutrition—and even greens!—but the cheese, and silly spiral shape makes them much more appealing to toddlers and big kids!
 And you can make them in about 30 minutes and stash them in the fridge or freezer for future meals.

-We like to have these on nights when there are activities and commitments since they are so easy to warm up and serve.
-And I love to have a batch of these in the freezer to warm up for lunches or dinners.
-They go from freezer to table in less than a minute when made and stored frozen!
+Serving up greens to little ones is often a tough sell, but when you package them in this fun format, it can be much less intimidating!
+These pizza rolls are one of those foods that I like to have on hand on nights when there are activities and commitments since they are so easy to warm up and serve.
+Plus, they even go from freezer to table in less than a minute when made and stored frozen!

 How to Make this Pizza Roll Recipe Step-by-Step

 Here’s how to make this pizza roll recipe:

 - Cut up your spinach leaves into smaller pieces.